abe-winter/dartjsonclass/README.md

 ### Why not grpc?

-I'm targeting a non-grpc backend
+I'm targeting a non-grpc backend.